cyclr/docs/pages/connector-authentication/hubspot.md

 tags: [connector]
 ---

-# HubSpot setup
+## HubSpot setup

 To connect Cyclr with the HubSpot API, you need to create an app within HubSpot, as detailed below:

-> **Note**: A Cyclr Cyclr Partner can complete this once.
+> **Note**: A Cyclr Partner can complete this once.
 Your client/customer doesn't need their own separate app within HubSpot.

 1. Login to the HubSpot Developer Portal [here](https://app.hubspot.com/signup-v2/developers).
 2. Follow the HubSpot [documentation](https://developers.hubspot.com/docs/faq/how-do-i-create-an-app-in-hubspot) to create an application.